 Owning your car might become as out of fashion as owning your music, movies or software, all of which now are dominated by subscription services.
 Or not; technology is rapidly changing both consumer habits and automobiles, and it's anyone's guess how either will look in 20 years.
-But some automakers aren't waiting to at least test whether future drivers might prefer a car "subscription" that wraps the major expenses into a single monthly payment and, in some cases, also lets them change their mind each month on what they want to drive.
+But some automakers aren't waiting to at least test whether future drivers might prefer a car "subscription" that wraps the major expenses and warranties into a single monthly payment and, in some cases, also lets them change their mind each month on what they want to drive.

 The convenience can come with a substantial monthly cost, however, that adds up to more than you'd pay in the long term for buying or leasing and paying your own expenses.
 And it's the luxury brands leading the way with subscription offerings.
 But the list is growing, and Lexus recently announced that it will for the first time join with a subscription alternative for its 2019 UX small SUV, with more details due by the time it goes on sale in December.

 Subscriptions also soon will get more democratic.
 At Fiat Chrysler Automobiles' business plan presentation June 1, Jeep brand head Mike Manley announced that the company would launch a subscription option in 2019.
 There were few details beyond that an all-in monthly payment would offer "access to FCA vehicles" (more than Jeeps?) in "Good, Better, Best" tiers presenting varying options for vehicles, insurance and concierge services.

 That follows the model of most other subscriptions being tested, in most cases in just one or a few U.S. markets.
 All typically have an all-in payment that includes a car, insurance and scheduled maintenance, with no down payment, though some charge a sign-up fee.
 Most also offer some option to switch to a different vehicle on a monthly basis or even more often.
 And all so far offer sign-up and subscription management via a dedicated phone app because, well, anything else would be too 20th century.